rewanthtammana/sigstore-the-easy-way/guide/sbom/readme.md

 # SBOM

-SBOM refers to Software Bill of Materials.
-It's the list of components that a software contains.
+SBOM refers to the Software Bill of Materials.
+It's the list of components that software contains.
 In the below sections, you will see,

 * [Use case](./use-case.md)
 * [Different formats of SBOMs](./formats.md)